-The City of Irvine lies within the Trabuco Plain between the San Joaquin Hills along the coast, and inland foothills of the Santa Ana mountains, known as the Santiago Hills.
+The City lies within the Trabuco Plain between the San Joaquin Hills along the coast, and inland foothills of the Santa Ana mountains, known as the Santiago Hills.
 The Trabuco Plain is relatively flat, with a gradient of less than one percent, and was formed by materials that eroded from the hillsides.
-The surface soils consist of Class I and II agricultural soil as classified by the US Soils Conservation Service.
-The San Joaquin Hills consist of rolling terrain with moderately steep slopes, canyons and narrow ridges.

-The Santiago Hills rise 1,700 feet above sea level, forming a prominent ridgeline along the northern edge of the City's sphere of influence.
+The San Joaquin Hills consist of rolling terrain with moderately steep slopes, canyons, and narrow ridges.
+The Santiago Hills rise 1,700 feet above sea level, forming a prominent ridgeline along the northern edge of the

+City's sphere of influence.
 Both chains of hillsides were formed by marine sediments deposited millions of years ago.